Haunted houses belong to New England lore as much as Revolutionary battles or clipper ship races.

 Here are stories of six haunted houses, plus some extras suggested by our readers and added in 2017.
-We use the term 'haunted houses' loosely, for they include hospitals, a library, a dormitory, a lighthouse and a fort.
+We use the term ‘houses’ loosely, for they include hospitals, a library, a dormitory, a lighthouse and a fort.
 But all have drama or sorrow in their past.
 If you know of other historic haunted houses, please share them in the comments section.

-In 1936, doctors believed the way to treat children with tuberculosis was rest, sunshine, fresh air and good food.
+In 1936, doctors treated children with tuberculosis with rest, sunshine, fresh air and good food.
 Seaside was built as a ‘heliotropic’ treatment hospital for children.
-It was designed by Gothic Revival architect Cass Gilbert, who also planned the Woolworth Building, the U.S. Supreme Court building and Union Station in New Haven.
+Gothic Revival architect Cass Gilbert, who also planned the U.S. Supreme Court building, designed the sanitarium.
 The building faces Long Island Sound, with large terraces and porches for sunbathing.

-Drugs made heliotropic treatment obsolete, and Seaside became a geriatric hospital, a medical hospital and a hospital for the mentally disabled.
-People accused its staff of abusing the patients, and the death rate was unusually high.
+Drugs made heliotropic treatment obsolete, and Seaside then evolved into a geriatric hospital, a medical hospital and a hospital for the mentally disabled.
+People accused its staff of abusing the patients, and it had an unusually high death rate.

-The hospital closed in 1996.
-It’s now dilapidated, creepy and boarded up, its grounds littered with abandoned playground equipment.
+The hospital finally closed in 1996.
+Now dilapidated, creepy and boarded up, abandoned playground equipment litters its grounds.
 The ghosts of abused patients are said to haunt the place.